Lumiwealth/lumibot/README.md

 - vwap
 - count (trade count)

-The length of the dataframe will have been set the intial start of the real time bars.
+The length of the dataframe will have been set the initial start of the real time bars.

 #### cancel_realtime_bars